makinteract/ace/README.md

-# ace
+# ACE - AC assignments for PCS

-AC assignment for PCS
+A complementary tool to [PCS](htpps://new.precisionconference.com) to help visualize and assign AC (Associate Chairs) to submissions.